ezjuanify/Wallet/README.md

 ### POST `/deposit`

-Deposit funds into a wallet.
+Deposit funds into a user wallet.

 #### Request
 ```json